Htetaungkyaw71/Big-O-notation/note.md

 # Big O notation

+- To analyze the performance of algorithm
-- measure time and space complexity
+- Measure time and space complexity

 ## Time Complexity